Faveod/ruby-tree-sitter/README.md

 provide a _safer_ interface, where you don't have to worry about when and how resources are freed.

+To See a full list of the ruby-specific APIs, see [here](lib/README.md).

 ## Grenadier?

 A _grenadier_ is a pomegrenate tree.
 Pomegrenate fruits are ruby.
 And they sit